 The Cost of Doing Business

-Good brand recall causes a consumer to shut out alternatives when making a selection, leads to consumers picking that brand more often, makes for a clear and attractive brand image, and — combined with high customer satisfaction levels — bolsters customer loyalty, PMR Research said.
+Good brand recall causes consumers to shut out alternatives when making a selection, leads to consumers picking that brand more often, creates a clear and attractive brand image, and — combined with high customer satisfaction levels — bolsters customer loyalty, PMR Research said.

 Brand recall when a consumer is hit by fraud has the opposite effect.

-Still, consumers might be hard pressed to feel too sympathetic towards banks — bonuses paid out to financial industry executives this year exceeded the annual earnings of more than 1 million minimum-wage workers, according to the Institute for Policy Studies.
+Still, consumers might be hard pressed to feel too sympathetic towards banks.
+According to the Institute for Policy Studies, bonuses paid out to financial industry executives this year exceeded the annual earnings of more than 1 million minimum-wage workers.

 Something’s Gotta Give